carbon-language/carbon-lang/README.md

 ## Project status

-Carbon is currently an experimental research project to better understand whether we can realize this technical direction as well as whether there is a critical mass of interest in the direction within the larger C++ industry and community.
+Carbon is currently an experimental project.
+We want to better understand whether we can build a language that meets our successor language criteria, and whether the resulting language can gather a critical mass of interest within the larger C++ industry and community.

 Currently, we have fleshed out several core aspects of both Carbon the project and the language: